 - WiFi: The internet situation is improving, and a fair number of hotels and restaurants in Phi Phi Don have good WiFi now.
 The internet quality is not as good as Phuket, but it’s generally good enough for emails, browsing, and streaming.

 - Electricity: The power is almost always on.
-We lost it a few times after storms, but it came back quickly.
+During the rainy season we lost power a few times after storms, but it came back quickly.

 - Convenience Stores: There are plenty of small mini marts on Phi Phi Don where you can buy cheap snacks, drinks, toiletries, sunscreen, and other such things.
 Just remember their selection is smaller than what you’ll find shopping in Phuket.

 - Hygiene: We ate tons of the cheapest Thai street food and never had any stomach issues, but remember not to drink the tap water.
 Only use bottled water for drinking and brushing your teeth.

 - Language: Just like in Phuket, the locals in the Koh Phi Phi islands don’t speak a lot of English, but it’s easy enough to communicate about hotels, restaurants, tours, etc.